zoomla/bootstrap/site/content/docs/4.3/migration.md

 ### Buttons

 - The javascript button plugin is dropped in favour of a CSS only solution.
-See [TODO: add PR issue number]().
+[See #30650](https://github.com/twbs/bootstrap/pull/30650).
   - The `.btn-toggle` class can be added to inputs, any label with `.btn` and modifier class can be used to theme the labels.

 ### Cards